hxskell/parhello/README.md

-# parhell - Hello World in a variety of parallel processing languages
+# parhello - Hello World in a variety of parallel processing languages

 # EXAMPLE